 Wasim Akram: names don’t get much bigger.
-Henry Cowen spoke to the great man about skill, swing and accusations of cheating.
+He spoke to Wisden about skill, swing and accusations of cheating.

 “Is that Wasim?”
 The phone line is crackly but rarely in the last 30 years would Wasim Akram have been asked to confirm who he is.
 “Yes, you rang me,” comes the swiftly delivered reply.
 Embarrassed, I want to explain that there have been issues with the phone line and that the post-it note bearing his telephone number has already led to a wrong number being dialled – but this is Wasim Akram, he doesn’t need to know about my trivial technical foibles.
 I apologise and crack on.
 Still, given his success on these shores with ball in hand, he should be used to dealing with befuddled Englishmen trying their best to do their job.